 Mountain biking with REI Adventures

-With the little amount of time I had, I knew hiking it was out of the question because I am suh-lowwwww.
-Don’t get me wrong, I’m also a really slow biker as well but being slow on a bike is still faster than being slow on foot.
-Logic, duh.
+With the little amount of time I had, I knew hiking it was out of the question.
+Don’t get me wrong, I’m also a really slow biker but being slow on a bike is still faster than being slow on foot.
+It’s called logic; look it up.

 Well, it turns out I’ve been unfair to mountain biking this whole time.
 I was actually doing it all wrong.

 For my mountain biking adventure in Scottsdale I did a half day tour with Rei Adventures and that made ALL the difference.
-I was picked up at Civana, provided with a quality bike that was fitted to proper feet and tush levels, given thorough instructions, and taken on an awesome guided ride.
+They picked me up at Civana and provided me with a quality bike that was fitted to proper feet and tush levels.
+They gave thorough instructions and took us on an awesome guided ride.

-I stressed my “beginner” status and was taken on the perfect trail—easy enough that I didn’t think I was going to die, but challenging enough that I wasn’t bored.
+I stressed my “beginner” status and was taken on the perfect trail.
+It was easy enough that I didn’t think I was going to die, but challenging enough that I wasn’t bored.
 My guide made sure I was safe but also challenged me.
 He showed me some awesome spots out in the preserve and taught me so much about cacti, rock formations, the desert, the wildlife, and so much more all along the way.

 I thought the tour was going to end in tears the way all my mountain biking attempts do, but this one rocked!
 Desert puns 100% intended.
 After this outing I realized the key to enjoying mountain biking to have a professional guide lead the way.